G Suite for Education offers two categories of Google services:

-If you select this option, we will not disable any of your Additional Services on August 1, 2017.
+If you select this option, we will not disable any of your Additional Services.

 - Turn off the services specified above for all users

-If you select this option, all of your domain’s Additional Services will be disabled immediately.
+If you select this option, all of your domain’s Additional Services are disabled immediately.
 However, it can take up to 48 hours for the changes to activate.

 - Turn off the services above for all users, except for Google Play

-If you select this option, all of Additional Services except for Google Play will be disabled immediately.
+If you select this option, all of Additional Services except for Google Play are disabled immediately.
 However, it can take up to 48 hours for the changes to activate

-For accounts which don't select one of the 3 options above, Google will forcibly disable the Additional Services on their domain on August 1, 2017.
+For accounts which don't select one of the 3 options above, Google disabled the Additional Services on their domain on August 1, 2017.

 Once you’ve made your selection, the interstitial page is locked and you can't edit it.
 You can, however, view the page to see which decision you’ve made.